mattialavai/techfest-flyer/README.md

 A vibrant, mobile-responsive HTML & CSS flyer promoting a fictional technology festival in Freetown, Sierra Leone.

+## 💡 Design Inspiration
+The colors are inspired by Sierra Leone’s natural beauty — ocean blue and vibrant green — representing innovation and growth.
+The flyer is designed to be sleek, energetic, and future-facing, while still accessible and mobile-friendly.
+I also focused on:
+- Bold, clear layout
+- Color gradients and hover animations
+- Typography that grabs attention

 ## 🔥 Features
 - Gradient animated headline
 - Smooth fade-in on load
 - Responsive layout (mobile + desktop)
 - Clean HTML & CSS (no frameworks, no JS)
 - Hover animation on CTA button

-## 🎨 Design Inspiration
-The colors are inspired by Sierra Leone’s natural beauty — ocean blue and vibrant green — representing innovation and growth.
-The flyer is designed to be sleek, energetic, and future-facing, while still accessible and mobile-friendly.

 ## ✅ Requirements Met
 - Clear headline, description, and CTA